David Thompson (writer)

 David Thompson (born September 29, 1956) is an American writer, playwright, and producer.
-His notable theater productions include Chicago, Scottsboro Boys, The Prince of Broadway, and the upcoming production of New York, New York.
+His notable theater productions include Chicago, The Scottsboro Boys, The Prince of Broadway, and New York, New York.

 Thompson was born in La Grange, IL, and attended Lyons Township High School.
-Thompson is a graduate from Northwestern University's Medill School of Journalism.[1]
+Thompson is a graduate from Northwestern University's Medill School of Journalism.
 Thompson is a resident of Millburn, New Jersey.

-Early Years
+Early years

 The son of two school teachers, Thompson was first introduced to theater through his family’s summer theater company, The Troupe (now known as Rocky Mountain Repertory Theatre) in Grand Lake, Colorado.
 Started in the early 1960s by Thompson’s father, David L. Thompson, The Troupe presented musicals and straight shows in repertory.
 Thompson and his five siblings were involved in all aspects of production.

 After graduating from Northwestern University, Thompson lived in Chicago and worked at St. Nicholas Theatre and the Mayor’s Office of Special Events.
 He then moved to New York, where he started his career at Circle Repertory Theater.